pydantic/talks/2025-06-ai-engineer-mcp/README.md

 **Come to our booth for Logfire demo, t-shirts, etc.**

+---

-## what
+# what

 **MCP is all you need**

-* Inspired by Jason Liu's talk "Pydantic is all you need"
+* Inspired by Jason Liu's talk "Pydantic is all you need" and "Pydantic is still all you need"
-* Same idea that lots of people are over complicating things
+* Same idea: that lots of people are over complicating things
 * Same unrealistic title — no one is seriously claiming MCP can do everything

 What I am saying is:

-**MCP can do a lot of fancy multi-agent communication.**
+**MCP can do a lot of multi-agent communication.**

+---

 # how